python-lsp/python-lsp-server/README.md

 This is a fork of https://github.com/python-lsp/python-lsp-server.

+See [RELEASE.md] for how to make a new release.

 A Python 3.7+ implementation of the [Language Server Protocol](https://github.com/Microsoft/language-server-protocol).
 (Note: versions <1.4 should still work with Python 3.6)